ArchipelagoMW/Archipelago/docs/network protocol.md

 All arguments for this packet are optional, only changes are sent.

 ### Print
 Sent to clients purely to display a message to the player.
+* *Deprecation warning: clients that connect with version 0.3.5 or higher will nolonger recieve Print packets, instead all messsages are send as [PrintJSON](#PrintJSON)*
 #### Arguments
 | Name | Type | Notes |
 | ---- | ---- | ----- |